Programmable logic device: PLA

 In 1970, Texas Instruments developed a mask-programmable IC based on the IBM read-only associative memory or ROAM.
 This device, the TMS2000, was programmed by altering the metal layer during the production of the IC.
 The TMS2000 had up to 17 inputs and 18 outputs with 8 JK flip-flops for memory.
 TI coined the term programmable logic array for this device.

 A programmable logic array (PLA) has a programmable AND gate array, which links to a programmable OR gate array, which can then be conditionally complemented to produce an output.
-A PLA is similar to a ROM concept, however a PLA does not provide full decoding of a variable and does not generate all the minterms as in a ROM.
+A PLA is similar to a ROM concept; however, a PLA does not provide full decoding of a variable and does not generate all the minterms as in a ROM.

+The programmable logic sequencer (PLS/FPLS) is similar to a PLA, but with integral registered outputs using a number of flip-flops to allow creation of some state machines.
+Signetics introduced the first FPLS in 1979.

 PAL

 PAL devices have arrays of transistor cells arranged in a "fixed-OR, programmable-AND" plane used to implement "sum-of-products" binary logic equations for each of the outputs in terms of the inputs and either synchronous or asynchronous feedback from the outputs.

 MMI introduced a breakthrough device in 1978, the programmable array logic or PAL.
-The architecture was simpler than that of Signetics FPLA because it omitted the programmable OR array.
+The architecture was simpler than that of Signetics' FPLA because it omitted the programmable OR array.
 This made the parts faster, smaller and cheaper.
-They were available in 20 pin 300 mil DIP packages while the FPLAs came in 28 pin 600 mil packages.
+They were available in 20-pin 300-mil DIP packages, while the FPLAs came in 28-pin 600-mil packages.
 The PAL Handbook demystified the design process.
 The PALASM design software (PAL assembler) converted the engineers' Boolean equations into the fuse pattern required to program the part.
 The PAL devices were soon second-sourced by National Semiconductor, Texas Instruments and AMD.

 After MMI succeeded with the 20-pin PAL parts, AMD introduced the 24-pin 22V10 PAL with additional features.
 After buying out MMI (1987), AMD spun off a consolidated operation as Vantis, and that business was acquired by Lattice Semiconductor in 1999.

 GALs

 An improvement on the PAL was the generic array logic device, or GAL, invented by Lattice Semiconductor in 1985.
 This device has the same logical properties as the PAL but can be erased and reprogrammed.
-The GAL is very useful in the prototyping stage of a design, when any bugs in the logic can be corrected by reprogramming.
-GALs are programmed and reprogrammed using a PAL programmer, or by using the in-circuit programming technique on supporting chips.
+The GAL is very useful in the prototyping stage of a design when any bugs in the logic can be corrected by reprogramming.
+GALs are programmed and reprogrammed using a PAL programmer, or, in the case of chips that support it, by using the in-circuit programming technique.

 Lattice GALs combine CMOS and electrically erasable (E2) floating gate technology for a high-speed, low-power logic device.
 A similar device called a PEEL (programmable electrically erasable logic) was introduced by the International CMOS Technology (ICT) corporation.

+Sometimes GAL chips are referred as simple programmable logic device (SPLD), analogous to complex programmable logic device (CPLD) below.